lit/lit.dev/packages/lit-dev-content/site/docs/tools.md

 ---
-title: Resources
+title: Tools and workflows
 eleventyNavigation:
+  title: Tools and workflows
-  key: Resources
+  key: Tools
-  order: 10
+  order: 5
+layout: docs-feed
+childrenDocs: docs-tools
+tags:
+  - docs-header
 ---

 <!-- This file exists only to create a section heading.